-The frigate classified stopped in June, 1975.
-Although most of the gun frigates had already been removed, the DLG class of frigates were redesigned as cruisers.
+The frigate classified stopped in June 1975.
+Although most of the gun frigates had already been removed, the DLG class of frigates was redesigned as cruisers.
 The USS Farragut class of frigates were made into destroyer vessels.

 Frigates and Asbestos Use

-In addition, loved ones of veterans who worked on or aboard frigates are also at risk of developing life-threatening.
-If your loved one came home in work clothes, there is a chance asbestos fibers on clothing, as well as hair and skin, transferred into the family home.
+Loved ones of veterans are also at risk of developing life-threatening.
+If your loved one came home in work clothes, there is a chance asbestos fibers were on clothing, hair, and skin, which could have transferred into the family home.
 All former frigate workers and their families are encouraged to seek routine medical assistance.

 Additional Assistance and Resources for Veterans

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 For additional assistance, contact us toll-free at 800-793-4540.